All Episodes

 I'm sorry, I shouldn't laugh.

-Yeah, well, see, we're supposed to have Iraq totally rebuilt with a functioning democracy with no more bloodshed, no killing, nothing but peace and love and flowers and peace marches and everything in two or three years in Iraq, and here we are five years, almost four and a half years after 9-11, and there's still nothing there but a big hole in the ground.
+Yeah, well, see, we're supposed to have Iraq totally rebuilt with a functioning democracy with no more bloodshed, no killing, nothing but peace and love and flowers and peace marches and everything in two or three years in Iraq.

-Here's Jennifer uh in Fort Hood, Texas.
+Here's Jennifer in Fort Hood, Texas.

-Jennifer in uh Fort Hood, Texas.
+Jennifer in Fort Hood, Texas.

 Hello, glad you called.

-Hello, Jennifer in Fort Jennifer's gone.
+Hello, Jennifer in Fort.

-Because what uh what Jennifer said she wanted to talk about, did she hang up after I went to because I thought I heard a and then the line went dead.
+Well, don't erase that because what Jennifer said she wanted to talk about, did she hang up after I went to?

-Oh, she was on a cell phone, I see.
+Oh, she was on a cell phone.

 They might have lost the signal.

-Uh she was gonna say that she voted she voted for Bush twice, but these uh constant rotations and deployments are getting tiring.
+If you notice that never happens to Jack Bauer, she was going to say that she voted, she voted for Bush twice, but these constant rotations and deployments are getting tiring.

 Her husband is in Iraq, and she wants him back.